26TracyNjoroge/Frontend-Mentor/qr-code-component/README.md

 # Frontend Mentor - Qr code component solution

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Qr code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ### Links